minetest-mods/qa_block/README.md

 # Dependencies
 - default - some default tiles and sounds used on block from default
-- smartfs - optional, enable GUI for check selection (latest version from my fork https://github.com/bell07/minetest-smartfs till the push request is accepted)
+- smartfs - optional, enable GUI for check selection - currently built-in till needed changes are in upstream

 # Available check modules
 - same_recipe - check installed items for similar recipe